The Westerham Cycling Club (the 'Organiser') declares and states that:

 - NO Cyclist should leave their personal rubbish or clothing on any third party property, especially on the walls of ANY local properties.
 Failure to comply with this may result in the event being cancelled and the Cyclist(s) in question being banned from riding in this or any other future HOTA event.
 NO Cyclist shall park in an inconsiderate manner, extra parking marshals will be deployed to control parking on the roads in the vicinity of the Event HQ (Westerham Brewery) to ensure that disruption and inconvenience to local residents is kept to an absolute minimum.
 Any Cyclist who ignores the marshals' instructions regarding parking will be disqualified and not allowed to start the event.
 Please car share where possible.
 Please park well away from the Event HQ if you cannot get into one of the allocated parking spaces.
 Event parking is at Valence School, TN16 1QN and Darent public car park, TN16 1BS

-- If the event has to be postponed, riders will be offered a choice of the new ride date for 2022, or a deferral of their place to the following year’s event takig place in 2023 or a refund minus 10% of the rider registration fee.
-Under exceptional circumstances the Organiser will allow the Cyclist to have another cyclist take their place, but this must be with the express permission of the Organiser and completion by the replacement Cyclist of an Entry Form and their agreement to the terms and conditions of the Event by no later than January 25th 2022.
+- There are no refunds for this event unless the event has to be postponed, riders will then be offered a choice of the new ride date for 2023, or a deferral of their place to the following year’s event taking place in 2024 or a refund minus 10% of the rider registration fee.
+Under exceptional circumstances the Organiser will allow the Cyclist to have another cyclist take their place, but this must be with the express permission of the Organiser and completion by the replacement Cyclist of an Entry Form and their agreement to the terms and conditions of the Event by no later than January 25th 2023.

 - No personal support cars for riders will be permitted.